Dr Katrina Lake

 What is EMDR?

-EMDR is an evidence-based therapy originally developed to treat trauma and PTSD, but it is now also widely used for a range of psychological difficulties, including anxiety, panic, OCD, phobias, low self-esteem and distressing life experiences.
+EMDR was originally developed to treat trauma and PTSD, and is now widely used for a broader range of psychological difficulties, including anxiety, panic, OCD, phobias and distressing life experiences.

-EMDR helps the brain process experiences that can become emotionally ‘stuck’, reducing emotional intensity and supporting lasting psychological change.
+It works by helping the brain process experiences that have become emotionally stuck, reducing their intensity and supporting lasting psychological change.
+I offer attachment-informed EMDR and the Flash Technique alongside standard EMDR protocols.

 What is CBT?

-CBT is an evidence-based therapy that explores the relationship between thoughts, emotions, behaviours and physical symptoms.
-It can help identify patterns that may be maintaining difficulties and develop more helpful ways of responding.
+CBT explores the relationship between thoughts, emotions, behaviours and physical symptoms.
+It can help identify patterns that may be maintaining difficulties and develop more helpful and practical ways of responding.

 What is IFS?

-IFS is a therapeutic approach that understands the mind as made up of different ‘parts’, each with its own feelings, beliefs and protective roles.
-Some parts may carry emotional pain, while others may try to protect us from difficult feelings or experiences in different ways.
+IFS understands the mind as made up of different 'parts', each with its own feelings, beliefs and protective roles.
+Some parts may carry emotional pain, while others develop ways of protecting us from difficult feelings or experiences.

 Other approaches

-I also draw on a range of additional therapeutic approaches depending on your needs and difficulties.
-These may include mindfulness-based approaches, brief psychodynamic therapy, compassion-focused approaches, emotional regulation work and clinical hypnosis.
+Depending on your needs, I also draw on mindfulness-based approaches, brief psychodynamic therapy, emotional regulation work and clinical hypnosis.

 About Me

-I am a Consultant Clinical Psychologist with extensive experience working in NHS and private healthcare settings.
-Alongside general adult mental health work, I have also worked in specialist trauma services, primary care services, and services supporting autistic people and people with ADHD.
+I am a Consultant Clinical Psychologist with over 25 years of experience working across NHS and independent healthcare settings.
+My background spans general adult mental health, specialist trauma services, primary care, and services supporting autistic people and people with ADHD.

-In addition to therapy work, I have held senior and leadership roles within NHS services and have experience providing training, supervision and consultation to other professionals.
+Throughout my career I have held senior clinical and leadership roles within NHS services, alongside providing training, supervision and consultation to other professionals.

 I am registered with the Health and Care Professions Council - you can check the register here.